scg-unibe-ch/ese2020-team4/README.md

 Fabio Suter;

 # Available Logins
-Username: Administrator, Password: Admin!123
+### Username: Administrator, Password: Admin!123
-Username: User, Password: User!123
+### Username: User, Password: User!123

-If for some reason the Database has to be deleted please restart it 2 times to insert the Default Table Inputs.
+If for some reason the Database has to be deleted please restart the backend twice times to insert the Default Table Data.
 This will change in the future. :)

 ## About
 This project contains an Angular frontend and an NodeJs backend which uses Express as a framework.
 The website displays todolists which can be customized with items to complete.
 Every list and item is saved in a database, meaning they will still be available after you restart the website or the backend.